High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Data selection and data analysis

 Photons detected by {\it Fermi}/LAT are divided into two types -- \textit{front-} and \textit{back-}converting.
-Photons that pair-convert in the top 12 layers of the tracker are classified as front-converting, in the other case they are back-converting \citep{LAT_high_latit_survey}.
-At the same energy front-converting photons have somewhat better PSF\footnote{http://www-glast.slac.stanford.edu/software/\\ IS/glast\_lat\_performance.htm}.
-We take this fact into account and consider the sets of 1028 front- and 1681 back- converted photons separately in our correlation analysis.
+Photons that pair-convert in the top 12 layers of the tracker are classified as front-converting, and are otherwise back-converting \citep{LAT_high_latit_survey}.
+At the same energy, front-converting photons have a somewhat sharper PSF\footnote{http://www-glast.slac.stanford.edu/software/\\ IS/glast\_lat\_performance.htm}.
+We take this into account by considering the sets of 1179 front- and 1934 back- converted photons separately in our correlation analysis.